Eth007/CTF-Writeups/US Cyber Open 2022/gibson/README.md

 This gets us a shell, and we can run `cat flag` to get the flag[^4]: `USCG{RIIdiculouslyAwesome_5d4b48559f6ee937b9cbfc809bafad62}`

-[^1] The organizers were not able to host the challenge as something that players could connect to, so instead we had to submit solve scripts through a (glitchy) submission box on CTFd.
-I believe that my submission didn't go through the first time I solved it.😭
+<b id="f1">1</b> The organizers were not able to host the challenge as something that players could connect to, so instead we had to submit solve scripts through a (glitchy) submission box on CTFd.
+I believe that my submission didn't go through the first time I solved it.😭[↩](#a1)
 [^2] Originally, I used `%p` to leak the libc address, but this was different on the debug and testing environments, probably because the stack was shifted around as a result of the different environments.
 A more reliable way was to use the GOT to leak, which is what I did in this writeup.
 [^3] After some discussion with others, it seems that some people were able to utilize the `system` function, or find a gadget to arbitrarily set `r2`.
 But I like this method because it's the first thing that I found in libc. 🙂
 [^4] This was actually DMed to us afterwards, as the organizers ran the solve scripts against their own infrastructure rather than having players to run them.